Natchitoches, Louisiana: Cityscape

 Though Natchitoches has few multistorey buildings, it has retained much of its historic European-style architecture listed on the National Register of Historic Places as the Natchitoches Historic District.
 The city is a mesh of wrought iron, stucco, and red brick.
 The city still has one of the original brick streets (Front Street), which the historical society protects from alterations.
 The city of Natchitoches recently completed a restoration project to repair the century-old brick street.
 During this process, workers removed each brick one by one, numbered it, cleaned it, and then replaced it after utilities, drainage, and the foundation were repaired beneath.

 Climate

-Weather-wise, Natchitoches lies in a boundary region that separates the plains of Texas from the consistently humid Gulf Coast.
-This gives summers both heat and humidity.
+Natchitoches lies in a boundary region that separates the plains of Texas from the consistently humid Gulf Coast.
+Summers are hot and humid.
 Winters in Natchitoches are relatively mild, with measurable snowfall once every 5–10 years.
 Natchitoches averages 54.93 in of rain per year.
 The city is in an area that frequently experiences severe thunderstorms, hail, damaging winds, and tornadoes.

 Demographics

 2020 census

-As of the 2020 United States Census, there were 18,039 people, 6,222 households, and 2,773 families residing in the city.
+As of the 2020 United States census, there were 18,039 people, 6,222 households, and 2,773 families residing in the city.